 Mix in freezer bag.
 Repeat for each bag.

-Day of Cooking: Throw it in the crock pot, cook all day.
+Day of Cooking: Throw it in the crock pot, cook based on your crock pot and your time restraints that day.
+I either do 4 hours on high or 8-10 on low.
 Serve on taco shells, as a burrito with some rice, over baked potatoes, on a salad, etc!

 7. Orange Teriyaki Chicken (The quantity listed is for one family’s serving so multiply it for however many you’d like.
 We made 4!)